Mario & Sonic at the Sochi 2014 Olympic Winter Games: Reception

-Mario & Sonic at the Sochi 2014 Olympic Winter Games received generally mixed reviews, with most critics praising the visuals, multiplayer and the online mode, but panning the game's similarity to previous Mario & Sonic series games and motion controls.
+Mario & Sonic at the Sochi 2014 Olympic Winter Games received generally mixed reviews, with most critics praising the visuals, multiplayer, and the online mode, but panning the game's similarity to previous Mario & Sonic series games and motion controls.
 It has an aggregate score of 55/100 at Metacritic.

 Gaz Plant of Nintendo Life gave the game 6 out of 10, summarising that it "...feels like a minor progression, but not a huge leap you might be expecting.
 Taking a lot of its cues from the 2010 game, and ignoring the rapid-fire party experience of 2012, this latest edition hits some of the right buttons, but they're the same unremarkable buttons that were hit four years ago.
 The inclusion of online is certainly welcome, but too limited, while the inventive TV idea used on the GamePad is never taken far enough.
 But that said, with a group of friends, there's still a lot of fun to be had here; it's just hard to shake that feeling that you've done it all before."

 Digital Spys Liam Martin scored the game 3 out of 5, praising the game's visuals, multiplayer aspects and family-friendly fun but commented on the game's lack of "spark" and progression in the Mario & Sonic series, stating that "When the action is go and games are in full swing, the game is a flashy and fun mini-game compilation for all of the family.
 Despite some enjoyable multiplayer encounters, the game is lacking the sublime to go with the star power".

-IGNs Scott Thompson, gave the game 4.5 out of 10; praising the games online multiplayer but panned the games unresponsive motion controls; summarising that "[The game] has some good ideas but it's weighed down by bad motion controls".
+IGNs Scott Thompson gave the game 4.5 out of 10, praising the game's online multiplayer but panned the game's unresponsive motion controls; summarising that "[The game] has some good ideas but it's weighed down by bad motion controls".